 Please see below for some information about Reception:

 We also wrote about the picture, as part of our daily 'must do' job.
-The children are enocourged to do a certain task each day as a 'must'.
-The tasks are aimed to improve their independence and also instill a sense of 'focused' attitude to learning.
+The children are encouraged to do a certain task each day as a 'must'.
+The tasks are aimed to improve their independence and also instil a sense of 'focused' attitude to learning.

 I can see an improvement in their independent skills, the majority of them more willing to 'have a go'.

 Each and every child worked to the best of their ability.
 When children write unfamiliar words they will hear the initial sound first, then the final sound and last of all they will hear the middle sound.
 For example a word like 'swimming' may be written like this: 'swmg' this is expected at this stage of their writing journey.

 We continue to have our 'Writer of the Week'.
 The children are keen to be awarded a certificate and medal.

 We are also continue to practise our pencil grip by doing 'Dough Disco'.
 This is an exercise to strengthen the children's hand/finger muscles.

 In phonics this week we been recapping on last weeks digraphs to ensure the children have consolidated these sounds both in reading words and being able to write words containing them.
 Letter formation can be hard at this stage and the children have found writing some letters tricky.
 We have started to use whiteboards in our phonic sessions.